 Preparations before Cheng Beng

-Preparation for Cheng Beng start a few weeks in advance.
+Preparation for Cheng Beng starts a few weeks in advance.
 Household members begin by folding pieces of specially printed paper into the shape of a gold ingot called 'yuan bao.'
 These are available from the many shops selling prayer items in Penang.

 Next, a trip is made to shops (like those in Kimberley Street) selling day-to-day and luxury items made from paper.
 These are either manufactured here in Penang or imported from China.
-They include clothes (even the kebaya made a recent appearance), footwear, cars, refrigerators, spectacles for reading and sun protection, cameras, deckchairs, video games, karaoke sets, hi-tech phones with digital camera and internet, water heaters, whole roast pigs, gift hampers containing various 'herbs' and traditional 'health supplements', designer apparel and bungalow homes replete with swimming pool, gardens, guard and maid.
+They include clothes (even the kebaya made a recent appearance), footwear, cars, refrigerators, spectacles for reading and sun protection, cameras, deckchairs, video games, karaoke sets, hi-tech phones with digital cameras and internet, water heaters, whole roast pigs, gift hampers containing various 'herbs' and traditional 'health supplements', designer apparel and bungalow homes replete with swimming pool, gardens, guard and maid.

-Prices vary from affordable to exorbitant, for example RM1 for the kebaya, RM2.50 for a pair of clogs, RM10 for medicinal herbs, RM20 for the roast pig and presentation tray and RM90 for the bungalows.
+Prices vary from affordable to exorbitant, for example, RM1 for the kebaya, RM2.50 for a pair of clogs, RM10 for medicinal herbs, RM20 for the roast pig and presentation tray and RM90 for the bungalows.

 For the convenience of customers, browsing time has been reduced thanks to full colour catalogues of paper items from China.
 All a customer needs to do is sit down, browse and indicate the items to be purchased.

 All the items bought for the deceased are then placed in a trunk or chest which is also made of paper.
-After sealing it, the name of the deceased and date of death are written on two pieces of yellow paper and on the trunk.
+After sealing it, the name of the deceased and the date of death are written on two pieces of yellow paper and on the trunk.
 The yellow papers are glued over the chest one over the other like a cross.